NathanielMH/NathanielMH/README.md

-- 👋 Hi, I’m Nathaniel, a student in CFIS UPC, studying Mathematics and Data science.
+- 👋 Hi, I’m Nathaniel, a student at CFIS UPC, studying Mathematics and Data science.
-- 👀 I’m interested in Machine learning, graph drawing algorithms and mathematics.
+- 👀 I’m interested in Machine learning, specifically AI alignment, Reinforcement learning, and mathematics.
-- 🌱 I’m currently learning about ML, RL and DL libraries, mainly Tensorflow and sklearn, as well as expanding my CS knowledge.
+- 🌱 I’m currently learning about ML, RL, and DL libraries, mainly TensorFlow and sklearn, as well as expanding my CS knowledge.
 - 📫 How to reach me: nathanielmitrani@gmail.com

 <!---